-“Details,” an Ellery Queen Mystery Magazine Readers’ Choice Award-winning story by USA Today bestselling author Kristine Kathryn Rusch, is free on this website for one week only.
+“Thinkers,” by New York Times bestselling author Kristine Kathryn Rusch is free on this website for one week only.

 My annual recommendation of the best holiday stories I’ve read in the last ten years.